tatiotir/WandaPOS/README_Locales.txt

 Reports:
 Each report has a .properties file associated with it.
-You will find the files in the WandaPos installation folder in the
+You will find the files in the wandaPOS installation folder in the
 \reports\com\openbravo\reports

 HOW TO CHANGE YOUR LANGUAGE